-We rebuild homes after water, fire, and structural damage — once mitigation is complete.
+Insurance-approved rebuild specialists restoring homes after mitigation is complete.

 Your home has been opened up, materials removed, and is no longer livable.